MicrosoftDocs/azure-devops-docs/docs/boards/github/configure-status-badges.md

 ## Prerequisites

 * Your Azure Boards project must be connected to the GitHub repository where the commits and pull requests you want to link to/from exist.
-For details, see [Azure Boards-GitHub integration overview](index.md).
+For details, see [Azure Boards-GitHub integration](index.md).
 * You must have a Kanban board you want to configure.
 When you add a team, you add a Kanban board for that team.
 To learn more, see [About teams and Agile tools](../../organizations/settings/about-teams-and-settings.md).
 * You must be added to the team administrator role for the team's settings you want to modify, or be a member of the **Project Administrators** security group.
 To get added, see [Add a team administrator](../../organizations/settings/add-team-administrator.md) or [Set permissions at the project- or collection-level](../../organizations/security/set-project-collection-level-permissions.md).
 * To add the status badge to the GitHub.com repository, you must be a contributor of the repository.